 Once you have downloaded and installed it, run the BlueScreenView.exe executable file.

-After the running the executable file, the BlueScreenView automatically scans all your minidump folder to display the crash details.
+After running the executable file, the BlueScreenView automatically scans all your minidump folder to display the crash details.
 It displays the dump files created by a crash at the top window pane and displays the associated drivers in the lower window pane.

 To know the properties of the error, double-click on the drivers which display the error details in a table format.